Jump to Content

 Why choose a retirement village in Southland?

 There are other advantages to this area.
-The long summer daylight hours in Invercargill mean you can garden, play golf or walk round the neighbourhood into the summer evenings.
-There’s a variety of retirement living options and lifestyles to choose from – a number of new or developing villages are complemented by more established ones.
+The long summer daylight hours in Southland mean you can garden, play golf, or walk round the neighbourhood into the summer evenings.

-You can choose from lifestyle villages to those offering a range of care levels.
-And of course there’s also a choice of styles of villas, townhouses and apartments.
+Many retirement villages in this region offer a range of care levels, should you require this in future.
+And, of course, there’s also a choice of styles of villas, townhouses, and apartments.

 What Retirement Villages have to offer